Kong/docs.konghq.com/app/gateway/2.6.x/reference/configuration.md

 entire `SEARCH` list for the `SRV` type, if that fails it will try the `SEARCH` list for `A`, etc.

-For the duration of the `ttl`, the internal DNS resolver will loadbalance each request it gets over the entries in the DNS record.
+For the duration of the `ttl`, the internal DNS resolver will load balance each request it gets over the entries in the DNS record.
 For `SRV` records the `weight` fields will be honored, but it will only use the lowest `priority` field entries in the record.